wmj142326/WMJ/_pages/cv.md

 * 2023.09-present: Beijing University of Science and Technology
   * Ph.D Student
   * Smart Vehicle Lab
-  * Environment Perception for Intelligent vehicles
+  * Environment Perception for Intelligent Vehicles

 * 2016.09-2023.06: Beijing University of Science and Technology
   * Student